ki-lang/ki/ROADMAP.md

 Feature todo list in order:

 - Custom iterators
+- %keep tags in function arguments, to keep ownership and not share it
 - Check class property access types (public,private,readonly)
 - Calling functions using named arguments
 - Package manager